Brighton Tram 53 Society

 July

-Completion of the full tramway network being a total track coverage of 9.5 miles, using 9 routes with a “next tram arriving waiting time” at each tram stop of just 4 - 5 minutes.
-Start of refurbishing of all trams as deemed necessary because the quality of workmanship and features on the trams purchased was deemed poor.
-This continued until 1927.
+Completion of the full tramway network, including laying track at the Old Steine for the new permanent terminus called the Aquarium extending Route L, now being a total track coverage of 9.5 miles, using 9 routes with a “next tram arriving waiting time” at the majority of tram stops of just 4 - 5 minutes.
+Start of minor refurbishing of all trams as deemed necessary because the quality of workmanship and features on the trams purchased was deemed poor.

 1905